Earlier Francis Marion Symposium 2013-2017

 EPR Manning Chapter NSDAR, Manning; Farmers Telephone Coop, Kingstree;

-Jeffords Ins./ J. Mathis, Manning; Jim & Anne Hamilton, Bluffton;
+Jeffords Ins./ J. Mathis, Manning; Jim and Anne Hamilton, Bluffton;

 Memorial by the Charles Hester Family; Memorial for Lost Friends: Charles, Nell, Joe, Herb, Al and Duke;